Jacob Broughton Nelson: Later life

 Around the time that his business failed, members of the Moose Lodge discovered that $144.44 was missing.
 Nelson borrowed $50 from a friend on July 1, 1922, claiming he needed the loan to travel to Chicago for his half-brother's funeral.
 The next day, Nelson left Sioux Falls for Canada after embezzling funds from the Legion of the Mooseheart.
 He was accompanied by fifteen-year-old Clyde Smith, a member of the Boy Scout troop of which Nelson was the leader.
 The two traveled separately to avoid detection.
 After the two sent Smith's mother a letter, she contacted the Family Welfare Association which contacted Canadian authorities.

 Officials feared Nelson had kidnapped Smith.
 Later, Smith claimed that he went willingly after Nelson promised adventures fishing, hunting, and trapping, as well as money.
-Although Nelson talked about acquiring a farm, Smith ended up working as a clerk in Winnepeg and Nelson sold typewriters.
+Although Nelson talked about acquiring a farm, Smith ended up working as a clerk in Winnipeg and Nelson sold typewriters.
 The two claimed to be the Newman brothers and also went by the aliases William Regan (Nelson) and Jack Wilson (Smith).
 When Nelson lost his job, he told Smith he was leaving to become a Catholic clergyman in Toronto.

 The Royal Northwest Mounted Police traced the fugitives through Saskatchewan to Winnipeg, where they found Smith on October 27, 1922.
 With Smith's help, the police caught Nelson as he stepped off a train in Toronto.
 Nelson was arrested and charged with contributing to the delinquency of a minor, kidnapping, fraud, and embezzlement.
 In late October, Smith's mother went to Winnipeg to retrieve her son; Smith returned to Sioux Falls on November 2, 1922.

 Nelson was extradited to Sioux Falls on November 4, 1922.
 He had a preliminary hearing in municipal court on November 6 where his bail was set at $500.
 On November 10, 1922, Nelson pled guilty to theft of the Mooseheart Legion funds; he had returned the $244.41 that he embezzled when he returned from Canada.
 Judge Medin of the Circuit Court sentenced Nelson to eighteen months in the South Dakota penitentiary.
 The judge also reproved Nelson for the fictitious background stories that he told in Sioux Falls.
 Nelson was expelled from the American Philatelic Society in December 1922.

 In September 1927, Mrs. J. B. Nelson of Sioux Falls ran an advertisement looking for her husband, last known to be in Perryton, Texas.
 One fraternity historian says Nelson died of tuberculosis in Colorado but official records do not confirm this'; another report claimed that he moved to Texas.
 Phi Kappa presents the Jacob Broughton Nelson Award to the fraternity's outstanding grandmaster of the year; the award was named in honor of Nelson.